10 Best Handheld Ham Radios in 2023 | (Ranked by a Marine)

 Check Price on Amazon

-10 watts takes up a lot of power to implement and to offset this, TYT has jammed a 3600 mAh battery pack inside this little beast hoping to make that 10W repeater function actually work, and it does, kind of.
+Ten watts takes up a lot of power to implement, and to offset this, TYT has jammed a 3600 mAh battery pack inside this little beast, hoping to make that 10W repeater function actually work, and it does, kind of.

-You can flip it on and you can use it, sort of, but as I mentioned in my guide, small portable electronics with large power capabilities have an Achillies Heel, heat.
+You can flip it on, and you can use it, sort of, but as I mentioned in my guide, small portable electronics with large power capabilities have an Achilles’ heel: heat.
 With 10 watts of power, you get about 10 minutes of usage before it becomes so hot that it starts killing itself.
 Awesome.

-TYT has gone on to throw in not one but two antennas of various lengths to ensure its portable but also powerful when needed.
-One is a high gain and one is a stub antenna.
+TYT has gone on to throw in not one but two antennas of various lengths to ensure it’s portable but also powerful when needed.
+One is a high gain, and the other is a stub antenna.

 Key Features